Yiannis7918/Final_Thesis_KG_Construction/Import Title III Rule-Based KG in Neo4j/README - Import KG to Neo4j.txt

 The "Final_Rule_Based_KG_Title_III.graphml" graphml file should first be placed in the "Import" folder of the active Graph DBMS

+Prerequisites:

+1. The APOC Pluggin of the Neo4j DBMS Instance needs to be Installed
+2. The following line: apoc.import.file.enabled=true needs to be added to the configuration file of the Neo4j DBMS Instance
+3. Neo4j GRAPH DBMS Versions that the database import was tested on were 4.4.0 and 4.1.0

 Neo4j Desktop -> Current Graph DBMS -> ... -> Open Folder -> Import

 The following commands need to be executed in separate cells: